 "Overweight" is a term that refers to an excess amount of body weight that typically comes from muscles, bone, fat and water; however, "obesity" means an excess amount of body fat.
 Body mass index, BMI, is a weight-for-height measure commonly used to classify overweight and obesity in adults.
 For most people, BMI correlates with body fat percentage.
 People who have obesity are at an increased risk for several adverse health conditions, including: high blood pressure, stroke, sleep apnea and breathing issues, joint problems, some types of cancer, and mental health disorders, among others.

 Obesity Rates: Then And Now

-Approximately 10 percent of U.S. adults were classified as obese during the 1950s.
-In 2011 to 2012, however, the CDC reported approximately 35 percent of U.S. adults were obese; the prevalence of obesity among American adults has more than tripled within the last six decades.
+Approximately 10 percent of U.S. adults were classified as having obesity during the 1950s.
+In 2011 to 2012, however, the CDC reported approximately 35 percent of U.S. adults had obesity; the prevalence of obesity among American adults has more than tripled within the last six decades.

 What Caused the Rise in Obesity?

 Many reasons account for the rise in obesity rates in the U.S. The average restaurant meal is four times larger than it was in the 1950s.
 Similarly, the size of American-manufactured dinner plates has increased nearly 23 percent, from 9.6 inches to 11.8 inches, since 1900.
 A study published in a 2012 issue of the Journal of Consumer Research describes the subconscious bias to consume more food when served on larger dinner plates.
 These larger portions at restaurants and at home, increased added sugars; improved technology resulting in more "screen time" spent in front of computers and television; stress and lack of sleep, and even the temperatures of our homes and workplaces are documented reasons that promote American's growing waistlines.